Reasons for Quarantine include: close contact with positive case (within 6 ft for 15 minutes), waiting on COVID-19 test results, etc.

 Health Screenings, Masks & Social Distancing

-All students, parents, staff and visitors have to take part in Health Screenings before entering our buildings.
+All staff and visitors have to take part in Health Screenings before entering our buildings.
 This includes a temperature check and answering three attestation questions specific to COVID-19.
 There will be some instances where someone has a verified exemption, such as a medical condition, which will allow them to be in our buildings without a mask.
 Unless they have a verified exemption, all students, staff and visitors are required to wear masks on campuses and school buses.
 We strongly encourage social distancing.

 Please be assured that RRGSD Student Health Services staff continue to monitor illness in our schools as a standard practice.
 As always, we will share additional information with school communities as needed.